What is a Notifiable Event?

 - Threaten the stability, efficiency, operations and general viability of the AHB

 When should an AHB notify AHBRA?

-AHBRA expects AHBs to notify us at the earliest opportunity about an event, or proposed change.
+We expect AHBs to notify us at the earliest opportunity about an event, or proposed change.
 Additionally, Section 55 of the Act sets out specific timeframes in which an AHB is required to notify AHBRA of certain events.

 AHBs should inform AHBRA of the event:

-- Before the occurrence of the event, or
+- before the occurrence of the event, or

-- Where prior notification is not practicable because of the nature of the event or the circumstances in which it has arisen,
+- where prior notification is not practicable because of the nature of the event or the circumstances in which it has arisen,

-- As soon as practicable after it occurs.
+- as soon as practicable after it occurs.

 How should an AHB notify AHBRA?